LLC Law Blog

 Click on the blue text below or the + icon to open the text box to see the explanation of each problem.

-If you do not have a will that states who inherits your interest in the LLC if you die the LLC will go to the person or people selected by the intestate succession law of your state of residence.
+If you do not have a will or a trust that states who inherits your interest in the LLC if you die the LLC will go to the person or people selected by the intestate succession law of your state of residence.
 Your state’s plan for who inherits may be different from who you want to inherit the LLC.

 If you are an Arizona resident see “Who Inherits Property of an Arizona Resident Who Dies without a Will or a Trust?